… to the heart of the Yuri world!

 Was not the sin given to me pride?

-Everybody is an expert on porn.(1) I do not discuss Yuri much as a genre in this blog, precisely because, as a genre it bears the mark of a cookie-cutter objectification of the female that can be easily subsumed into a wider class of “fanservice” genres available to my gaze.
+Everybody is an expert on porn.(1) I do not discuss Yuri much as a genre in this blog, precisely because, as a genre it bears the mark of a cookie-cutter objectification of women that can be easily subsumed into a wider class of “fanservice” genres available to my gaze.
 As well, it appears to be curiously absent from the pages of the Genshiken, which I use as a point of departure and return for my excursions in the representations of desire in contemporary Japanese visual cultures.
 Glaringly absent, which as I have previously noted is curious.
 Of course there are a few other reasons to avoid discussing Yuri.
 One is the obvious danger of over-fanning on my own prurient interest in it, in a blog.
 Another is the sense of trespass I feel, now that a small part of the genre is being reclaimed by the real-life subjects it claims to depict.
 Confronted with the expertise, the dedication and the breadth of knowledge of these advocates, the anxiety of influence, that I as casual, occasional consumer of a problematic genre face is overwhelming; the insight that I can offer extremely limited and most probably full of errant nonsense.

 For example, when struck by the relatively mild level of fanservice and near-sympathetic treatment of a “lesbian” protagonist in the last instalment of the Bakemonogatari anime franchise, I may be tempted to offer the tale up for wider consideration.
 More research would have warned me that the past output of the house of SHAFT is enough to taint it with dread suspicion from their past misbehaviour and that anything they produce with the word “lesbian” in it will probably follow their past predilections.